lk-geimfari/mimesis/docs/schema.rst

 The classes :class:`~mimesis.schema.Field` and :class:`~mimesis.schema.Fieldset` are used to generating structured data in conjunction with :class:`~mimesis.schema.Schema`.

-- :class:`~mimesis.schema.Field` is used to generate a single value for a given field.
+- :class:`~mimesis.schema.Field` is used to generate a single value for a given field name.
 - :class:`~mimesis.schema.Fieldset` is used to generate a set of values for a given field name.
 - :class:`~mimesis.schema.Schema` is used to generate structured data using a schema definition.